 The Office of Human Rights investigates incidents of hate/violence and complaints of discrimination.
 Victims of hate/violence crimes can seek compensation for replacement of property through the County's Partnership Fund, administered by the Office of Human Rights.

 Bullying in Schools: Town Hall Meeting, Sunday September 28, 2014, 2:00 p.m. - 5:00 p.m. at the Silver Spring Civic Center.
 Lets Hear Your Voices on Prevention and Intervention Strategies!
 The keynote speaker for this event will be Mr. Johnnie Williams III, National Youth Advocate.
 This meeting is being presented by the Montgomery County Committee on Hate Violence.
 Click here for details.

 SIGN-UP NOW !
 DEADLINE HAS BEEN EXTENED TO FRIDAY, SEPTEMBER 26.
 County, State & Federal Employment Law Update & Information Breakfast Tuesday, September 30th from 8:00 a.m. - 12:00 p.m. at the Silver Spring Civic Center.
-Come and learn what you need to know about new and emerging Employment Laws and Reulations.
+Come and learn what you need to know about new and emerging Employment Laws and Regulations.
 This event is presented by the Montgomery County Office of Human Rights and the Montgomery County Human Rights Commission.
 Please RSVP by Friday September 19, 2014.
 Sign language and other accomodations are available if requested by September 26, 2014.
 See flyer for details.